• Home

 • They weren’t rote recitals of words labeled as prayers.

 Many of these prayers have not yet been answered.
-The answer that is coming is anticipated among the silence.
+The answer that is coming is anticipated within the silence.

-Are your prayers be there before the Lord?
-Wouldn't it be sad if there were no prayers of the saints; if everyone was too busy to speak to God?
-We're often to burdened by all the blessings in our life, there's just no time to pray.
-Sometimes we're too embarrassed to pray because pride gets in the way.
+Are your prayers there before the Lord?
+Wouldn’t it be sad if there were no prayers of the saints?
+Imagine if everyone was too busy to speak to God.
+We’re often too burdened by all the blessings in our life, there’s just no time to pray.
+Sometimes, we’re too embarrassed to pray because pride gets in the way.
 What will people think?

 “For behold, the day is coming,